pelvisawareness_admin UTI Leave a Comment

 UTIs most often impact the bladder, occurring when bacteria work its way into the urinary tract.
 They can be a painful nuisance, but can be serious if the infection impacts the kidneys.
 Bacteria is often introduced from stool, such as when you don’t wipe from front to back after going to the washroom.

-Symptoms may include an intense urge to urinate, but with minimal urine production; a burning sensation when you urinate; cloudy or foul-smelling urine; and sometimes pain in the center of the pelvis or in your back.2
+Symptoms may include an intense urge to urinate, but with minimal urine production; a burning sensation when you urinate; cloudy urine or foul-smelling urine; frequent urination; and sometimes pain in the center of the pelvis or in your back.2

 A yeast infection happens when the vagina, which is normally populated with healthy bacteria, is overwhelmed by a type of fungus known as Candida albicans.2 This fungus is normal and lives in your body in small amounts.
 But when it gets off-balance with other bacteria, it can create infections like thrush and vaginal yeast infections.3

-This infection is itchy and uncomfortable, and other symptoms include redness, burning and swelling of the vulva (the outer portion of the female genitals), as well as sometimes a white, odorless discharge.
+Yeast infection symptoms can include being itchy and uncomfortable, redness, burning and swelling of the vulva (the outer portion of the female genitals), as well as sometimes a white, odorless discharge.
 It can be confused with a UTI as it sometimes causes a burning sensation when urinating.2

 Can a Yeast Infection Cause a UTI?